-During the admissions season, current families can receive priority processing when applying for the enrollment of an additional sibling.
+During the admissions season, current families can receive priority processing when applying for the enrollment of a sibling.
 Siblings are required to complete the admissions process to qualify for enrollment individually.
-The admissions office will communicate the timing of priority processing and deadlines, which varies from year to year.
-In general, priority processing is available through early to mid-January of the school year prior to the year of application (for example, January 2023 for the 2023-2024 school year).
-After admission season deadlines, siblings are processed along with all other applicants.
+The admissions office will communicate the timing of priority processing and deadlines, which vary from year to year.
+In general, priority processing is available through early to mid-January of the school year before the year of application (for example, January 2024 for the 2025-2026 school year).
+After admission season deadlines, sibling applications are processed along with all other applications.